madebysource/lesshat-devstack/readme.md

 		borderRadius.alias = ['rounded', 'bor'];

 * `<mixinName>.vendors = [<browser>, …]` **required!**
-	* In vendors array you specified for which browsers is this mixin supported.
+	* In vendors array you specify for which browsers is this mixin supported.
 	* W3C is handled by default.
-Don't specified that.
+Don't specify that.

 	**Example:**

 		animation.vendors = ['webkit', 'moz', 'opera'];

 * `<mixinName>.vendors.vendor = boolean`
-	* If you supports some sort of syntax, but you don't want it enabled by default, you can turn it off with this.
+	* If you support some sort of syntax, but you don't want it enable by default, you can turn it off with this.

 	**Example:**